 Lord Vishnu is the preserver of the universe in Hinduism, who appears on Earth to live with us at times.
 He has ten major incarnations, including Lord Rama and Lord Krishna

-Vishnu, who holds a discus, a conch, a lotus, and a mace, lives on his planet (Vaikuntha) with Goddess Lakshmi, his inner energy and spouse.
+Vishnu, who holds a discus, a conch, a lotus, and a mace, lives on his planet (Vaikuntha) with Goddess Lakshmi, his shakti (energy) and spouse.

 For most Vaishnavas, Vishnu is the Supreme Personality, and Lakshmi is the Mother Goddess.
 Some Hindus worship Lakshmi specifically for abundance/wealth.